 's band while at the same time he's in the audience singing.
 See more

 People!
 People!
 People!
 Isn't there anybody in the world but people?

-Played at the Orchid Room when Virginia asks Ronnie to dance See more
+Played after the premiere upon entering the Orchid Room See more